 This might seem like a lengthy list, but it barely scratches the surface regarding the possibility of colors and color combinations on a Maine Coon Tabby cat.
 Brown is one of the most common colors in this particular breed and is fairly easy to find.
 Red, Cream, and Blue Tabbies are much harder to find.

-Because of the large amount of hair these cats have and the elevated level of grooming they require, they may not be a smart choice for people who suffer from allergies and people who do not have time to groom them.
+These kitties may not be a smart choice for people who suffer from allergies and people who do not have time to groom them.
 Grooming is essential to keep them healthy and is not something that owners can do every once in a while.

 Living Requirements & Care

 These magnificent cats will need owners that understand that caring for them is a big commitment.
 This is true of any breed, but especially for a highly sociable and amiable breed like this.
 While these purr babies are independent, they will need plenty of attention and interaction from their humans daily.
 They will be larger than many other breeds and need homes with lots of room to run and play.
-Access to the outdoors is also something this breed will enjoy, and it will help them express some of the prominent energy levels they always seem to carry around.

 Always keep a close eye on this breed when taking them outside.
 They will be exceptionally good at catching mice and other rodents, and because they are swift and robust, it can be pretty easy for owners to lose track of them.
 It is best to keep this kitty on a leash while taking them outside while allowing them to experience a little bit of exploration and freedom in the great big world.
 Make sure to provide cat trees, interactive toys, and places to climb.

 This breed will need basic behavior training along with learning tricks and leash walking.
 This will help them interact well with other felines, humans, and other pets in the home.